Software Development Team Structure

 • Software tester (ST) or quality assurance specialist (QA)

-Now that you know the importance of each role on your software development team, you can start hiring and building a strong app-based business.
+Now that you know the importance of each role in your software engineering team structure, you can start hiring and building a strong app-based business.

 Are you up to build your next great project?